leovandriel/caffe2_cpp_tutorial/README.md

 - [How to Retrain Inception's Final Layer for New Categories](https://www.tensorflow.org/tutorials/image_retraining)
 - [Train your own image classifier with Inception in TensorFlow](https://research.googleblog.com/2016/03/train-your-own-image-classifier-with.html)

+## Training from scratch

+To fully train an existing image classification model from scratch, run:

+    ./bin/train --model <model-name> --folder <image-folder>

+The models currently available for training are the ones listed in the [ImageNet](#imagenet-classifiers) section.
+This will take a lot of time even when runnning on the GPU.

 ## Deep Dream